cdmaok/matchp/README.md

 ## TODOLIST
 1. Image de-duplication (Finished)
 2. Learing to Rank (not yet)
-3. Adapting to multiple source data (not yet)
+3. Adapting to multiple source data (not yet 30%)
+4. remove image with qr code(not yet)
+5. remove image with full of text(not yet).

 ## Index Field Declaration
 text: just text as you know